-As is Aglaée, who developed her protocol based on her own experience with SIBO.
-And Dr. Allison Siebecker, a leading SIBO expert, who has devoted her career to this work as a result of her own attempts to heal from this condition.
+As is Dr. Allison Siebecker, a leading SIBO expert, who has devoted her career to this work as a result of her own attempts to heal from this condition.

 So, we’re in good company.

-I highly recommend her book to anyone who needs radical gastrointestinal healing.
+I highly recommend to anyone who needs radical gastrointestinal healing.
 Which, on reflection, might include most people. book

 But here’s an interesting question: